Marveeeen/gator/README.md

 # Gator CLI

-Gator is a command-line tool for managing RSS feeds and users, backed by a PostgreSQL database.
+A multi-player command line tool for aggregating RSS feeds and viewing the posts.
 This project is part of the Boot.dev program.

 ## Prerequisites